We help you give and we strengthen the causes you give to

 The board meets several times a year and accepts application forms throughout the year.

-To find out more about our selection criteria and statement of faith, please follow the links below.
+To find out more about our selection criteria and how to apply, please follow the link below.

 Contact us

-If you would like an informal chat, or need some guidance with your application, then please get in touch.
+If you would like an informal chat, or have any questions, then please get in touch.

 Email us